-In 2013 CRA received an FAA Part 139 Class I Airport Operating Certificate and was reclassified from a general aviation airport to a Non-Hub Primary Commercial Airport that allows scheduled airlines to service the airport.
+In 2013, CPRA received an FAA Part 139 Class I Airport Operating Certificate and was reclassified from a general aviation airport to a Non-Hub Primary Commercial Airport that allows scheduled airlines to service the airport.
 In December 2013, Allegiant Airlines began scheduled passenger service with twice weekly service to the Orlando Sanford International Airport with 166 passenger MD-80 aircraft.
-That service proved to be sustainable and in 2015-2016 the City of Concord, NCDOT, and FAA made infrastructure investments in airline passenger facilities that included a large aircraft parking apron, 32,000 square foot two gate terminal building, entrance roadway, and a 700 space parking garage.
-Allegiant has utilized these new facilities and expanded their service at CRA to around 20 weekly flights to five non-stop destinations with 177 passenger Airbus A-320 aircraft.
-These flights continue to average over 85% of capacity.
+That service proved to be sustainable and in 2015-2016 the City of Concord, NCDOT, and FAA made infrastructure investments in airline passenger facilities that included a large aircraft parking apron, 32,000 square foot two gate terminal building, entrance roadway, and a 700-space parking garage.
+Allegiant has utilized these new facilities and expanded their service at CPRA to over 30 weekly flights to nine non-stop destinations with 177 passenger Airbus A-320 aircraft.
+These flights continue to average over 75% of capacity.

-The airport is still utilized by many general aviation users including private aircraft owners, corporations, and flight schools.
+The airport is also utilized by many general aviation users including private aircraft owners, corporations, and flight schools.
 NASCAR race teams continue to be important airport users.
-Many teams now regularly use commercial charter services out of CRA to shuttle their crews to race and testing events around the country.
+UNCC sports teams now regularly use commercial charter services out of CPRA to away games around the country.

-CRA has made numerous airfield improvements, including lengthening and strengthening the runway to accommodate larger aircraft and in facilities that expand the airport's capacity.
-In 2018, the airport will update its Master Plan and begin a new round of airfield improvements including a runway and taxiway overlay and fuel storage tank area expansion.
+In 2019, the airport celebrated its 25th Anniversary and City Council passed a resolution changing the name of the airport to Concord-Padgett Regional Airport in honor of long-time Concord mayor Scott Padgett.
+CPRA has made numerous airfield improvements, including lengthening and strengthening the runway and aircraft parking areas to accommodate larger aircraft and in facilities that expand the airport's capacity.
+In 2019, the airport completed a Master Plan update that will guide a new round of airfield improvements including a runway widening, apron expansion, and fuel storage tank area expansion.

-Because of its close proximity to I-85, I-485, Charlotte Motor Speedway at Concord, Charlotte Metro area, and the North Carolina Research Campus, CRA remains attractive to corporations in the area.
-The MPO Transportation Plan includes the widening of Derita Road to accommodate the current and future growth of the CR MPO area.
-Upon the completion of the widening of Derita Road (TIP# U-4910), the street network should improve access and mobility around the CRA facility.
+Because of its close proximity to I-85, I-485, Charlotte Motor Speedway at Concord, Charlotte Metro area, and the North Carolina Research Campus, CPRA remains attractive to corporations in the CR MPO area.
+The MPO Transportation Plan includes the widening of Derita Road and adding traffic signals to accommodate the current and future growth of the CR MPO area.
+Upon the completion of the widening of Derita Road (TIP# U-4910), the street network should improve access and mobility around the CPRA facility.